NischalRam/HGS-Digital-Workers/README.md

-# Realtime API Agents Demo
+# HGS Digital Workers Realtime API Agents Demo

 This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 In particular, this demonstrates:
 - Sequential agent handoffs according to a defined agent graph (taking inspiration from [OpenAI Swarm](https://github.com/openai/swarm))